 - A rooftop Art/Photography Suite with state of the art dark room.

 - A Teacher training classroom and conference area.

-Within the area there are very few people with higher qualifications and unemployment levels are high.
-Incomes are low, and most people are working in either manufacturing or the retail sector.
+Average income in the area is below average and qualification levels are low with the majority of occupants in the area having manual or junior administrative jobs.
+The local area has higher than average numbers claiming job seekers allowance and the trend is rising.
+Acorn index indicates that the majority of families in the local area are finding their financial situations difficult.
 For women in these areas their primary occupation is a domestic role within the house.
 There is also a significantly high number of single parents and for them work may not be a practical option, due to high childcare expenses.

 Post Code analysis shows that the majority of students live in Loxford Ward which is in the 10% most deprived in the country with significant overcrowding (33.6%).

 Ethnic Minority breakdown – over 90% of the school are from ethnic minority backgrounds.
-White British are 1.25% of the population; this has led to a high level of EAL with over 50 languages spoken in the school.
+White British are 1.25% of the population; this has led to a high level of EAL with over 50.